humdrum-tools/humdrum-notation-plugin/index.md

 github://craigsapp/mozart-piano-sonatas/kern/sonata06-3b.krn
 ```

-will be mapped internally by the Humdrum notation plugin into the URL:
+will be mapped internally by the Humdrum Notation Plugin into the URL:

 ```
 https://raw.githubusercontent.com/craigsapp/mozart-piano-sonatas/master/kern/sonata06-3b.krn